-Credit Losses - The Company's accounts and notes receivable are recorded at net realizable value, which includes an appropriate allowance for estimated credit losses.
-The estimate of credit losses is based upon historical bad debts, current receivable balances, age of receivable balances, the customer's financial condition and current economic trends, all of which are subject to change.
+Credit Losses - Effective January 1, 2023, the Company adopted Accounting Standards Update ("ASU") 2016-13, which required the recognition of expected credit losses for accounts and notes receivable.
+The adoption of the new standard did not have a material impact on the Company's consolidated financial statements as the expected credit loss model was not significantly different from the Company's prior policy and methodology for determining the allowance for doubtful accounts.
+The Company's accounts and notes receivable are recorded at net realizable value, which includes an appropriate allowance for expected credit losses.
+The estimate of expected credit losses is based upon historical bad debts, current receivable balances, age of receivable balances, the customer's financial condition and current economic trends, all of which are subject to change.
 Actual uncollected amounts have historically been consistent with the Company's expectations.
 The Company's payment terms on its receivables from franchisees are generally 30 days.